J.M. Barrie & ‘Peter Pan’ inspiration: ‘Finding Neverland’ crowd-pleasing myths vs. reality

 Finding Neverland trailer with Johnny Depp, Kate Winslet, and Freddie Highmore: Miramax Films.

 Image of Freddie Highmore as Peter Llewelyn Davies and Johnny Depp as J.M.
 Barrie in Finding Neverland: Miramax Films.

 “J.M.
-Barrie & Peter Pan: Finding Neverland Myths & the Llewelyn Davies Boys” last updated in July 2019.
+Barrie & Peter Pan Origins: Finding Neverland Crowd-Pleasing Myths vs. Reality” last updated in July 2019.